efredericks/W2022-CloudAppsDev/README.md

 * Syllabus
 * [Course Content](#course-content)

+## Technologies

+We are going to focus mainly on [Google Cloud](https://cloud.google.com/) in this course, with additional examples using [Amazon Web Services](https://aws.amazon.com/) as feasible.

+**NOTE: YOU SHOULD NEVER ENTER YOUR CREDIT CARD FOR ANYTHING IN THIS CLASS!**  You will receive free cloud credits to use by being registered in the course.

 ## Course Outline

 This course is a full-semester of **online asynchronous** content.
 Each week will focus on a particular topic and comprise assignments, practical exercises, etc.  There is no textbook for this class.
 Instead, this website and the associated videos will provide the content for this class.